layer-3/clearsync/docs/YIP/YIP-0001-price-precision.md

 This is similar to how traditional global markets handle the precision of small, medium, and large values.
 The reasoning behind this is that the number of decimals becomes less important as the quantity increases.
 The opposite is true for minimal amounts, where greater precision is more valuable.

 Quantity precision allows up to 8 decimals.
-Anything exceeding this will be rounded to the 8th decimal.
+Anything exceeding this shall be rounded to the 8th decimal.

 ## Consequences

-1. All API outputting prices should be truncated and formation using five (5) significant figures
+1. All API outputting prices shall be truncated and formation using five (5) significant figures
-3. All API input will return an error for orders where prices are lower in precision
+3. All API input shall return an error for orders where prices or amount are lower in precision
-4. All frontend and UI clients should truncate order price input to five (5) significant figures
+4. All frontend and UI clients shall truncate order price input to five (5) significant figures
-5. Backend and UI pkgs should support easy change of significant figures
+5. Backend and UI pkgs shall support easy change of significant figures in range of 5 - 8.